wgar84/ModCurso/README.md

   * Zelditch, M. L., and D. L. Swiderski.
 “Epigenetic Interactions: The Developmental Route to Functional Integration.”
 In Epigenetics: Linking Genotype and Phenotype in Development and Evolution, 290–316, 2011.

+  * Young, N M, and B Hallgrímsson.
+“Serial Homology and the Evolution of Mammalian Limb Covariation Structure.”
+Evolution 59, no. 12 (2005): 2691–2704.

 **Aula 2**: *Homologias, Caracteres e Mensurações*

 + Leituras principais: